hortonworks/ansible-hortonworks/INSTALL_GCE.md

    Go to the [METADATA PAGE](https://console.cloud.google.com/compute/metadata) and click on the `SSH Keys` tab.

-   Click `Edit` and add the new key.
+   Click on `Add SSH Keys` and paste the new key.
 When you paste the contents of the public key file obtained at the previous step, Google Compute Engine will automatically generate the Username, which is the non-root administrative user that is used to login to the cluster nodes.

    If you've used a different key than the one generated as part of the Build Setup, step 4, or you want to use a different user to login to the cluster nodes, replace the last bit of the key with the desired username.